Gynko/nasa-node/README.md

 The project is a simple API that allows to query data about spaceX launches and also populates a list planets from a CSV file from NASA data.

+Since the course is a bit old (in tech time scale, one year old may be a lot! :D), I had to make some changes to the code to make it work with the latest versions of node, express, mongoose, etc.

+The frontend is old and contains vulnearabilities, so I didn't bother to update it.

 # Table of Contents <!-- omit in toc -->

 - [1.
 List of what I learned](#1-list-of-what-i-learned)